 4 Listing Agent Mistakes That Are Killing Home Sellers

-I have been working extra hours on some of the advanced features of our property search tool lately, and during these times I continue to discovery key mistakes being made by the listing agents hired to sell a home.
+I have been working extra hours on some of the advanced features of our property search tool lately, and during these times I continue to discover key mistakes being made by the listing agents hired to sell a home.

 In case the term "listing agent" is new to you, it simply is real estate industry jargon used to define which salesperson procured the agreement from a homeowner who wants to put a house on the market for sale.

-We often cite the fact that 64% of home seller's hire the first agent that they interview.
+We often cite the fact that 64% of home sellers hire the first agent that they interview.
 This means they do not take the time to find the best marketing plan for a Tallahassee home, they typically just hire the first person who tells them what they think they want to hear.

-With this lack of research and preparation, it should be no surprise that so many home sellers either fail to sell their home, or worse, get far less for their home than it is worth.
+With this lack of research and preparation, it should be no surprise that so many home sellers either fail to sell their home or worse, get far less for their home than it is worth.

 So how does hiring the wrong real estate listing agent hurt your chances to get top dollar for your home?
-Here's four examples that I've run across in just the past week from current real estate listings in the Tallahassee MLS that include listing agent mistakes that will likely cost the homeowners money.
+Here are four examples that I've run across in just the past week from current real estate listings in the Tallahassee MLS that include listing agent mistakes that will likely cost the homeowners money.

 - Typographical errors in critical property descriptions - Listing agent sloppiness costs home sellers more money than they will ever know.
-Many real estate agents do not understand how technology works, and that means it likely works against them.
+Many real estate agents do not understand how the technology works, and that means it likely works against them.
 For example, the "subdivision" field in the Tallahassee MLS is a text-based field that allows the listing agent to tell the world the name of the neighborhood where the home resides.
-Most fill it out correctly, but about 10% of the listing agents have more information or typographical errors than this field should contain.
+Most fill it out correctly, but about 15% of the listing agents have more information or typographical errors than this field should contain.
 For example, I have seen agents use "Godlen Eagle, Golden Eagle, Golden Eagle Plantation, Golden Eagle VI" as subdivision entries for homes found in Golden Eagle Plantation in Tallahassee.
-So any website that is set to show homes that exist in Golden Eagle Plantation will omit the ones that have any other spelling of the subdivision.
-This small typo in just one MLS entry field will cost a seller a fortune if a ready buyer does not know the home is available because it does not show up in a property search.
+So any website that is set to show homes that exist in Golden Eagle Plantation might omit the ones that have any other spelling of the subdivision.
+This small typo in just one MLS entry field could cost a seller a fortune if a ready buyer does not know the home is available because it does not show up in a property search.

 - Failure to select "yes" for internet syndication - This one is a very typical oversight among real estate listing agents.
 They forget to "tell" the MLS to allow their listing to be broadcast to the thousands of websites that use an IDX feed to market their home.
 Often times, an agent or customer will say something like "hey, I can't find 1234 Main Street on your site, I know the home is for sale."
 More often than not, it's because the listing agent failed to select "yes" to the internet syndication option in the Tallahassee MLS.
 So what does this mean?
 Your home is not visible on the internet on the sites most likely to have a ready buyer for your home.
 There is also a more sinister reason that an agent might do this intentionally ... if the property is only known to be on the market by the listing agent, then that agent hopes that by hiding the home from all the buyer agents that he can "double side" the sale (meaning work with both the seller and the buyer) in order to make more money.
-This always comes at an expense to the seller.
+This usually comes at an expense to the seller.

 Why Listing Agents Make These Mistakes

+I have never met an individual that can keep pace with a well-trained company.
 For the most part, I think real estate listing agents commit these errors because they have too much work on their plates and not enough time to get it all done.
 Most home sellers don't realize that their listing agent is a "business inside of a business" and that the agent is responsible for everything that needs to be done to sell the home.
 This could all be avoided if each home seller knew these 7 important questions to ask a listing agent.

 That is why Joe Manausa Real Estate has well-trained specialists at each position.
 We do not have listing agents, we have a real estate company that works collaboratively in order to ensure that we do everything within our power to help our home sellers get the absolute most money possible when they sell their home.